metablaster/WindowsFirewallRuleset/README.md

 1. Press Windows key and type: `secpol.msc`
 2. Right click on `secpol.msc` and click `Run as administrator`
+3. If prompted for password, enter administrator password and click "Yes" to continue
-3. Expand node: `Windows Defender Firewall with Advanced Security`
+4. Expand node: `Windows Defender Firewall with Advanced Security`
-4. Expand node: `Windows Defender Firewall with Advanced Security - Local Group Policy Object`
+5. Expand node: `Windows Defender Firewall with Advanced Security - Local Group Policy Object`
-5. Click on either `Inbound` or `Outbound` node to view and manage rules you applied with PowerShell.
+6. Click on either `Inbound`, `Outbound` or `Windows Defender Firewall...` node to view and manage rules and settings applied with PowerShell.

 For more information about GPO see: [Configure security policy settings](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/how-to-configure-security-policy-settings)